mattermost/mattermost-driver-javascript/README.md

 # Deprecation

-API version 3 is scheduled for deprecation on January 16th, 2018 and as part of the deprecation process this driver is no longer being updated or maintained.
-We encourage use of the new API version 4 driver available in our [mattermost-redux](https://github.com/mattermost/mattermost-redux) library moving forward.
+API version 3 is [scheduled for deprecation on January 16th, 2018](https://api.mattermost.com/#tag/APIv3-Deprecation) and as part of the deprecation process this driver is no longer maintained.
+We recommend using the new API version 4 driver available in our [mattermost-redux](https://github.com/mattermost/mattermost-redux) repository.

 # Mattermost JavaScript API Library